-For graduate studies in the Department of Political Science, each applicant must hold a baccalaureate degree and submit specific credentials, along with the application form and fee, no later than 90 days before the first day of classes of the semester for which admission is being requested (November 1 for Spring semester admission, June 1 for Fall semester admission).
+For graduate studies in the Department of Political Science, each applicant must hold a baccalaureate degree and submit specific credentials, along with the application form and fee, no later than 90 days before the first day of classes of the semester for which admission is being requested (October 11 for Spring admission, May 30 for Fall admission).
 Applicants will not be evaluated until they have submitted all required materials.

 To be admitted to the Ph.D. program, a student must have an undergraduate degree, ideally with a focus in Political Science or in a related field (e.g. history, economics, sociology, anthropology).
 Students who have majored in fields not directly related to Political Science should demonstrate in their applications that they are prepared to undertake graduate work in this discipline.
 Applicants with M.A.s in Political Science from other institutions will be notified at the point of admission whether the department has certified their degrees, allowing them to be used toward Case’s doctoral program requirements.
 Students entering without M.A.s or with M.A.s not certified by the department are expected to complete their M.A.s in the course of their studies for the Ph.D.